GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Yes, you can [launch your own sandbox site](https://app.instawp.io/launch?t=gatographql-demo&d=v2) to play with Gato GraphQL + all extensions, for free, for 7 days.

-= Do I need to be a developer to use Gato GraphQL? =

-Gato GraphQL has been designed to be as easy to use as possible, accessible directly within the wp-admin via several user interfaces, powered by the WordPress editor.

-The only requirement is to learn the [GraphQL language](https://graphql.org).
-If you are able to learn this language, then you are able to use Gato GraphQL.

-= Why would I want to use Gato GraphQL to manage my WordPress site? =

-GraphQL is a super powerful language`, that can achieve a lot more than just building headless sites, and it's easy to learn.

-Gato GraphQL is a generic tool that extracts all the power from GraphQL.
-You provide the GraphQL query directly via the wp-admin, and dozens of use cases (normally provided by dedicated plugins) become available.

-Gato GraphQL is not a duplicator plugin, but you can duplicate posts with it.
-It is not a translation plugin, but you can translate any content, including the properties inside Gutenberg blocks.
-It is not an automator plugin, but you can automate your tasks, without any restriction.
-It is not a backup plugin, but you can import and export posts.
-It is not a search and replace plugin, but you can modify your posts in bulk, with a single query.
-And it is not webhook plugin or HTTP client, but you can both send a request to any API, and receive and process incoming requests from any service.

-What you can use Gato GraphQL for, literally depends on your imagination.

-= Are there predefined GraphQL queries for common use cases? =

-Gato GraphQL's [queries library](https://gatographql.com/library) contains a collection of GraphQL queries for common use cases, which you can copy/paste and customize to your needs.

-This library is continually growing.

 = Does the plugin provide documentation? =

 The Gato GraphQL website contains extensive documentation, including [guides](https://gatographql.com/guides) on configuring and using the plugin, the [extensions reference](https://gatographql.com/extensions-reference) docs, and a [tutorial](https://gatographql.com/tutorial) to learn all the elements of the GraphQL schema.